xiaoleiren/VOpt/README.md

 # VerifyOpt Artifact (Anonymous)

-This repository contains the reproducibility artifact for the ISSRE Industry Track submission **"Making Deep Program Verification Practical in Continuous Integration: Artificial Intelligence-Assisted Strategy Selection under Industrial Reliability Budgets"**.
+This repository contains the reproducibility artifact for the ISSRE Industry Track submission.

 The artifact is designed for anonymous review.
 It contains: